junxit/us-congress-bills-111/bill.md

     >     - **(B)** to officers or employees of such body or such organization as a part of the official duties or employment of such officers or employees;
     >     - **(C)** at the request of the Secretary of Homeland Security; and
     >     - **(D)** for the sole purpose of preparing for, responding to, or recovering from an emergency described under paragraph (2).
-    >   - **(2)** *Emergencies* An emergency is described under this paragraph if the Secretary of Homeland Security identifies such emergency as a major disaster, a catastrophe, an act of terrorism, or a transportation security incident.
+    >   - **(2)** *Emergencies* An emergency is described under this paragraph if the Secretary of Homeland Security identifies such emergency as a major disaster, a catastrophe catastrophic incident, an act of terrorism, or a transportation security incident.
     >   - **(3)** *Regulations* Not later than 6 months after the date of the enactment of this subsection, the Secretary of Homeland Security shall issue regulations to protect copyright owners by preventing the unauthorized access to the secondary transmissions described in paragraph (1).
-    >   - **(4)** *Reports to congressional committees* Not later than one year after the date of the enactment of this subsection and by September 30 of each year thereafter, the Secretary of Homeland Security shall submit a report to the Committee on the Judiciary of the House of Representatives and the Committee on the Judiciary of the Senate describing—
+    >   - **(4)** *Reports to congressional committees* Not later than one year after the date of the enactment of this subsection and by September 30 of each year thereafter, the Secretary of Homeland Security shall submit a report to the Committee on the Judiciary and the Committee on Homeland Security of the House of Representatives and the Committee on the Judiciary of the Senate describing—
     >     - **(A)** the manner in which the authority granted under paragraph (1) is being used; and
     >     - **(B)** any additional legislative recommendations the Secretary may have.
     >   - **(5)** *Definitions* As used in this subsection:
     >     - **(A)** *Terrorism* The term terrorism has the meaning given that term in section 2(16) of the Homeland Security Act of 2002 (6 U.S.C.
 101(16)).
     >     - **(B)** *Transportation security incident* The term transportation security incident has the meaning given that term in section 70101 of title 46.
+    >     - **(C)** *Catastrophic incident* The term “catastrophic incident” means any natural disaster, act of terrorism, or other man-made disaster that results in extraordinary levels of casualties or damage or disruption severely affecting the population (including mass evacuations), infrastructure, the environment, the economy, national morale, or government functions in a geographic area.
     >   - **(6)** *Effective date* This subsection shall take effect with respect to a secondary transmission described under paragraph (1) that is made after the end of the 30-day period beginning on the effective date of the regulations issued by the Secretary of Homeland Security under paragraph (3).

 - **(c)** *Statutory license for secondary transmissions by cable systems* Section 111(d) is amended—